sigstore/docs/content/en/cosign/overview.md

 ### Verifying a signed blob

 To verify a signed blob, you need to provide three pieces of information:
-* The certificate, found in the bundle
+* The certificate
-* The signature, also found in the bundle
+* The signature
 * The identity used in signing

+You may be provided with a bundle that includes the certificate and signature.
+The blob maintainer should provide the trusted identity.

-The following example verifies the signature on file.txt from user "name@example.com" issued by "accounts@example.com":
+The following example verifies the signature on file.txt from user "name@example.com" issued by "accounts@example.com".
+It uses a provided bundle "cosign.bundle" that contains the certificate and signature.

 ```
 $ cosign verify-blob <file> --bundle cosign.bundle --certificate-identity=name@example.com